-- Pork rinds – Just crush them up and put them on top before serving.
+- Pork rinds – Simply crush them up and put them on top before serving.
 These are very reminiscing of those French fried onions that are usually served on top of a green bean casserole.

-Luckily, this casserole is already keto friendly, low carb, and gluten free.
-Gluten free peeps, just double check your mustard – many are gluten free but some aren’t; you’ll want to verify.
+Luckily, this casserole is already keto-friendly, low carb, and gluten-free.
+Gluten-free peeps, just double check your mustard – many are gluten-free but some aren’t; you’ll want to verify.

 For anyone with food allergies, this should also be egg-free, soy-free, nut-free, and fish-free.
 (Obviously double check your specific ingredients to confirm).

 If you have other dietary needs, here are some easy modifications:

 This can easily be made vegetarian by swapping out the chicken stock for vegetable stock.

 I’m not going to lie, it’s probably going to alter the taste significantly to try to make this vegan.
 I mean, the premise of this is just creamy, cheesy green beans.
 I haven’t tried a keto vegan version of this yet, but if you want to try, here are my best guesses for substitutions.